If you are short of time, the answers to the following 4 questions should give you a great overview of Active Wow charcoal powder.

 I say this because I have thought it myself.
-Only when analysing before and after photos and getting other people’s opinions did I realise it was not the case.
+Only when analyzing before and after photos and getting other people’s opinions did I realize it was not the case.

 I am no psychologist, but I do too think there is merit in saying that when we use a whitening product we clean our teeth better.
 More attention and time is spent brushing correctly, because we want the results and the powder to work.
 If this attention was taken when brushing normally, maybe the results would be equivalent?!

 All things considered, my feelings and usage of this powder are mixed.

 It requires more time each day to brush, more time than perhaps is necessary and I question whether just brushing this long with a regular (cheaper) paste might deliver the same results.

 Nobody will get a Hollywood smile with this.
 A couple of shades lighter, maybe.

 You will really only see the benefit if you have not f previously used any whitening products or have not done so for a long time.
 Those already brushing with a whitening paste, don’t swap for the sake of it, the odds of improvement are slim.

 If you brush once a day, smoke 10 a day, drink plenty of coffee and like a glass of red wine, then you are a perfect candidate for the best chance of results.